The Blender runs because of the volunteers!

 We LOVE having volunteers who might say "I'm too old to do student ministry" or "I'm not cool enough to do student ministry."
 We have found time and time again that in today's world where there is a lot of instability in students' lives that one thing they are looking for is someone who will be here consistently.
 We honestly believe that having volunteers with more life experience is super valuable.

-If you have any other questions about serving in student ministry at Grace, feel free to email Chris at any point.
+If you have any other questions about serving in student ministry at Grace, feel free to email Brian at any point.